-Upshall netted his 10th goal of the season, bagged an assist and dished out five hits in Saturday's win over Carolina.
+Upshall recorded his first goal of the season and added two assists in Saturday's win over the Blue Jackets.